Smit-Patel01/Smit-Patel01/README.md

 - 📝 Master's in Computer Engineering (Conc.
 Applied AI) from the University of Ottawa (Apr'24).

+- 🌱 Worked at,
-- 🌱 Worked at Nokia, Canada as an AI, Cloud & Automation Engineer, and National Research Council Canada (NRC) as an AI & Data Engineer.
+      -  Nokia, Canada as an AI, Cloud & Automation Engineer
+      -  National Research Council Canada (NRC) as an AI & Data Engineer.

 - ⚡ I have a solid background in Python, Data Engineering, Artificial Intelligence, and Software Development.